sbayd-testingacc/todo-list/README.md

 ### Contributing

+Make a fork of this repoisority.
+No PRs into this repository, please :).

-Open a PR into the [master branch](https://github.com/lodgify/todo-list/tree/master).
+Open one or more PRs into the master branch of your fork.

 A PR will not be approved if any of the following commands fail
   - `npm run lint`